Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/4XX_BYPASS/description.md

 # 4XX-Bypass

-The 4xx-bypass vulnerability allows an attacker to bypass client-side restrictions and access unauthorized resources or perform actions on a web application.
+The 4xx-bypass vulnerability allows an attacker to bypass client-side restrictions and access unauthorized resources or perform malicious actions on an unauthorized web application.
 This can lead to unauthorized data access, privilege escalation, and other security risks.

 === "Python example"
   ```python